kakoyla/kakoyla.github.io/README.md

 > cold wallet interface

 # Build Setup
 This is just the demo BUT you can use this if you don't care about looking at the code.
+If you want to see the code it can be found here: https://github.com/kakoyla/icecold

 Click the green Clone or Download button to save locally.